Hundway/Hundway/README.md

 - Hi, I'm Maxwell Pereira @Hundway an exact sciences and technologies student at UFVJM from Janaúba-MG/Brazil, who wishes to become a full programmer.
-- I have an intermediate understanding of C, but am currently learning data structures, Python and C++
+- I have an intermediate understanding of C, C++ and Python.
+Currently I'm learning AI at UFVJM.
 - I’m interested in learning everything about programming